o3de/o3de.org/content/docs/atom-guide/features/cas.md

 You can also add `ContrastAdaptiveSharpening.pass` to a custom pipeline.

 To use CAS with TAA to improve the quality of your image, run the `ContrastAdaptiveSharpening.pass` after the `Taa.pass`.

-## Issues and improvements

-In the future, **O3DE Editor** will support a CAS component, making it easier to configure CAS in your scene.